 Your latitude also influences the best direction for your panels.
 For example, a north-facing roof in Texas or Florida may produce as well as a south-facing roof in Illinois or Pennsylvania.
 Because many utilities charge more for peak electricity in the afternoon, some homeowners install west-facing solar panels to offset these peak charges, even though a south-facing system is more efficient.

-Additionally, a 30-degree angle is best for year-round solar energy production.
+Additionally, for maximum efficiency, a 30-degree angle is best for year-round solar energy production.
 Many solar companies will consider an installation if your roof is between 15–40 degrees, but 30 degrees offers peak performance.

 Several influences, such as average energy use, local climate, and roof structure, can affect your future solar panel system.
 Below are some key factors to consider before installing a solar system.